djsauble/design-wrapper/README.md

    npm create vite@latest my-react-app -- --template react
    ```

+2. Take a look at the main React component you want to edit.

+   1. Make sure it's importing React (e.g. `import React from 'react'`)
+   2. Make sure it doesn't have any absolute imports (bad: `'/vite.svg'`, good: `'../public/vite.svg'`)

-2. Edit `serve-react/.env` with the path to the main React component.
+3. Edit `serve-react/.env` with the path to the main React component.

    1. `TARGET_APP_PATH` is the absolute path to the React project (e.g. `/Users/jane/my-react-app`)
    2. `TARGET_APP_ENTRY_POINT` is the relative path to the file containing your main component (e.g. `src/App.jsx`)

-3. Start the agent server in one terminal.
+4. Start the agent server in one terminal.

    ```
    cd agent-server/